jina-ai/finetuner/docs/walkthrough/create-training-data.md

 Because Finetuner follows a [supervised-learning](https://en.wikipedia.org/wiki/Supervised_learning) scheme, you should assign a label to each {class}`~docarray.document.Document` inside your {class}`~docarray.array.document.DocumentArray`.
 For most of the models, this is done by adding a `fintuner_label` tag to each document.
-Only for cross-modality (text-to-image) fine-tuning with CLIP this is not necessary as explained at the bottom of this section.
+Only for cross-modality (text-to-image) fine-tuning with CLIP, this is not necessary as explained at the bottom of this section.

 In the code blocks below, you can see examples which demonstrate how the training datasets should look like: